MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-how-complete-period-end-processes.md

 ---
-title: Optional Activities for Closing Periods
+title: Optional activities for closing periods
-description: This topic outlines the optional processes and activities for closing accounting periods in Business Central.
+description: This article outlines the optional processes and activities for closing accounting periods in Business Central.
 author: jswymer
 ms.topic: overview
 ms.devlang: al
-ms.search.keywords: 'year closing, close accounting period, close fiscal year, aging, creditor payments, vendor payments' ms.date: 08/29/2022 ms.author: jswymer ms.service: dynamics-365-business-central ms.reviewer: jswymer
+ms.search.keywords: 'year closing, close accounting period, close fiscal year, aging, creditor payments, vendor payments' ms.date: 08/02/2024 ms.author: jswymer ms.service: dynamics-365-business-central ms.reviewer: jswymer
 ---

-# <a name="overview-of-tasks-to-close-accounting-periods"></a>Overview of Tasks to Close Accounting Periods
+# Overview of tasks to close accounting periods

-[!INCLUDE[prod_short](includes/prod_short.md)] does not force you to close periods, however, there are many period-end (month-end) activities that you can do.
-This topic provides an overview of optional processes and activities for closing periods.
+[!INCLUDE[prod_short](includes/prod_short.md)] doesn't force you to close periods, however, there are many period-end (month-end) activities that you can do.
+This article provides an overview of optional processes and activities for closing periods.

-## <a name="general-ledger"></a>General ledger
+## General ledger

 * Specify system-wide and user-specific posting periods.

     This specifies the dates between which you allow posting.
-Depending on your business, you may want to allow posting at the start of the period, or toward the end.
+Depending on your business, you might want to allow posting at the start of the period, or toward the end.
 Learn more at [Specify Posting Periods](finance-how-specify-posting-periods.md).
 * Make all necessary general ledger (G/L) adjustments.
 * Update and post recurring journals.
   <!--* Process Consolidations-->
 * Run financial reports as follows:
   * Open the **Financial Reports** page, then choose the **Print** action.

-## <a name="sales-and-receivables"></a>Sales and receivables
+## Sales and receivables

 * Post all sales orders, invoices, credit memos, and return orders.
 * Post all cash receipt journals.